rkyzk/your-poetry/documents/README.md

 I used olive color for most buttons, because the color provides a nice contrast to the dark blue.<br>

 **Logo**<br>
-As a logo, I chose a drawing of a quill pen and ink, which suits the website's theme.
+As the logo, I chose a drawing of a quill pen and ink, which suits the website's theme.

 **Favicon**<br>
-I chose a feather icon for the favicon which looks like a quill pen.
-This suits the theme of poetry.
+I chose a feather icon for the favicon that looks like a quill pen, which is associated with poetry.

 ## Main Technologies Used